Gate to the East

 The Gate to the East, also known as the Gate of the Orient, (东方之门 (東方之門, dōng fāng zhī mén)) is the second tallest building in Suzhou, Jiangsu, China behind Suzhou IFS.
 It is intended to be a symbol of a gateway to the city which emphasizes the city's continuing significance in modern China.
 With a height of 301.8 m, the building is located in the heart of Suzhou's China–Singapore Suzhou Industrial Park (SIP) district.
 Construction began in 2004 and was completed in 2016 at a cost of $700 million USD.
 Its location precisely indicates the intersection of the historical east-west-axis of Suzhou Old Town with the west bank of Jinji Lake.

-Criticism

-Though its design was intended to evoke a gateway, the Gate to the East has been subjected to mockery by many Chinese netizens and western mass media as well, as "resembling a pair of trousers".
+The design has been subjected to mockery by many Chinese netizens and western mass media as well, as "resembling a pair of trousers".
 The landmark has thus led to a slew of internet parodies.

+There is a low-rise building extending from the base of the structure that together with the high rise makes up the Gate of the Orient to be a mixed-use development that includes office spaces, residential serviced apartments, a luxury hotel, and a large shopping mall.